-This past fall, Drake earned top-10 finishes in three of the five tournaments the Bulldogs played in.
-Injuries to redshirt freshman Kimmy Askelson and junior Cristina Bowery altered the lineup for Smith allowing her to provide valuable playing experience to her newcomers.
-Junior Hadley Jennings registered a team-best 76.3 scoring average over 15 rounds, while senior Chelsey Falk and sophomore Danielle Brooks posted 78.5 and 79.9 scoring averages, respectively, in 15 rounds apiece.
+This past season, Drake earned top-10 finishes in six of the 10 tournaments the Bulldogs played in.
+Injuries to redshirt freshman Kimmy Askelson and redshirt sophomore Cristina Bowery altered the lineup for Smith allowing her to provide valuable playing experience to her newcomers.
+Junior Hadley Jennings registered a team-best 78.9 scoring average over 30 rounds, while senior Chelsey Falk and sophomore Danielle Brooks posted 80.0 and 81.7 scoring averages, respectively, in 30 rounds apiece.

-The Bulldogs garnered 29 rounds in the 70's this fall, including a team-best performance from Jennings scoring 79 or better in all but two rounds during the fall season.
+The Bulldogs garnered 42 rounds in the 70's this fall, including a team-best performance from Jennings scoring 79 or better in a team-best 17 rounds during the season.

 In 2012, Drake turned in top-10 finishes in six of its 10 tournament appearances.
 Smith guided the Bulldogs through a campaign in which Drake was challenged by injuries, including its top-scoring individual, Askelson, who was lost due to injury.

 Askelson directed the Bulldogs with a team-low 79.7 scoring average in 12 rounds, while Jennings turned in an 80.1 average in 28 rounds.

 In her initial campaign leading the Drake program she guided the Bulldogs to four top-six finishes, including three during the spring season.

 Michelle Mathwick and Falk paced Drake registering two-round totals of 155 to finish tied for 14th at the State Farm Missouri Valley Conference Championship.
-Jennings, by virtue of her top-18 finish; joined the duo in receiving one of the coveted tournament flags given to the top-18 individuals in the standings.
+By virtue of her top-18 finish; Jennings joined the duo in receiving one of the coveted tournament flags given to the top-18 individuals in the standings.